sharwari09/sp19-281-mavericks/ProjectJournal.md

     - Rental car application to book a car on rent after checking the car details
     - A eCommerce platform like Shopify for online stores and retail point-of-sale systems for selling and marketing
     - A online ticket system like Fandango for reserving seats and booking tickets for Movies, Plays and Shows around the user
+    - Home automation along with community monitoring platform (smart communities)
+    - Platform for drone management - control and operate drones for agriculture, monitoring and delivery.

 - Finalized Project
     -